The Honest AI Brief For Ambitious Early Career Lawyers

 But the point that matters most for junior lawyers is this: AI does not shift responsibility.
 Accountability still sits with people.
 What this era actually does is put a premium on human strategic judgement, because someone still has to design the workflow, take responsibility for the risk it carries and make the calls the machine cannot.
 Legal needs to be embedded in the architecture of these systems from the start, not brought in at the auditing stage.

-What all three of them agree on
+What all four of them agree on.

 The first is that the technology is happening whether you engage with it or not, and the only variable is whether you are fluent when it matters.